 The Town Board reserves the right to make further additions, changes and amendments to this chapter to assist the Planning Board in carrying out its plans and duties.

+§ 49-7.
+Authorization to review Special Use Permit and Site Plan Review Applications.

+The Planning Board of the Town of Catskill, Greene County, New York, has the power to review special use permit applications, and site plan review applications and approve special use permits and site plans within the Town of Catskill outside the limits of the incorporated Village of Catskill, Greene County, New York.